Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 Box6:t -> S₇ [label="a"];
 {% enddigraph %}

-Perhaps making both changes at the same time makes this a bad example to show off why LR(1) automata can get so large...
+Perhaps making both changes at the same time makes this a bad example to show off LR(1) automaton size...
 If you imagine the automaton without rule 7 you'll see that boxes 3 and 4 are the same except for their ingoing and outgoing edges.
 This is what happens with longer rules and having to distinguish the final state of the rules for a different look-ahead (boxes 5 and 6 here).

 The other notable difference is that we now have a box 6 that can both shift and reduce.
 This will make the code for the recursive ascent more interesting.
 Let's start with the basics: